1nk0x01/1nk0x01.github.io/content/Write-ups/soc-tips/windows-logging.md

  read the explain first to know what is does and then enable success and failure

- now back to event viewr and use this Event ID
+ now back to event viewr and use the Event ID
-    Windows Event ID : 6416

 ![](https://i.imgur.com/HHhmFKX.png)